I have questions about:

 Entry requirements for each country are different; students who are U.S. citizens can check on the State Department website to find out if you need a visa for your MIX country.

-Country-specific visa information can also be found on each MIX Partner University page.
+Country-specific visa information can also be found on each MIX Partner University overview.

 Most often, if you will be on a semester or yearlong exchange, you will need to apply for either a student visa or a residence permit.
 Typically, students going on a summer exchange can travel with a tourist visa.
 However, requirements for each country are different.
 The most comprehensive and up to date visa information can be found at the Consulate General or Embassy website for the country where you will study.